gardahck/reddit_mobile/README.md

 * swipe left to open the side bar starting right of center
 * swipe right to open header menu starting left of center

+## 3.0

+* can now block(hide) subreddits you would prefer not to see
+* manage blocked subreddits at the bottom of the page or clear cache

 ## 2.3

 * minor link fix